robovm/apple-ios-samples/StoreKitSuite/IAPStoreProductViewController/ReadMe.md

 ## Build Requirements
-iOS SDK 8.0 or later
+Xcode 7.0, iOS SDK 9.0 or later

 ## Runtime Requirements
-iOS 8.0 or later
+iOS 9.0 or later

 ## Changes from Previous Versions
+3.0 - Added SKStoreProductParameterCampaignToken, SKStoreProductParameterProviderToken as optional parameters to Product.
+StoreProductViewController now recognizes if the product is an app and if campaign parameters are provided the StoreProductViewController is loaded appropriately.

 2.0 - Cleaned up code.

 1.0 - First Version

-Copyright (C) 2015-2014 Apple Inc. All rights reserved.
+Copyright (C) 2014-2015 Apple Inc. All rights reserved.